brenodupin/gdt/README.md

 pip install gdt
 ```
 ### Notebooks
-To run the Jupyter notebooks, you need to install the library and its dependencies:
+To run the Jupyter notebooks, you need to install gdt and biopython.:
 ```shell
 pip install gdt biopython
 ```